-Our conclusion is that these improvements have made it possible to model the detonation calculation.
-The results from this model have shown that detonation does occur in a prototypical simulation and that it looks likely that a different explosive storage approach would have helped prevent detonation.
-Furthermore the Uintah adaptive DAG-based approach provides a very powerful abstraction for solving challenging multi-scale multi-physics engineering problems on some of the largest and most powerful computers available today.
+Our conclusion in Section 8 is that these improvements have made it possible to model the detonation calculation at realistic scales.
+The results from this model have shown that detonation does occur in a prototypical simulation and that it looks likely that storing the explosives differently would have helped prevent detonation.
+Given the frequency with which explosives are transported by road, this is a potentially important result.
+In summary the Uintah adaptive DAG-based approach provides a very powerful abstraction for solving challenging multi-scale multi-physics engineering problems on some of the largest and most powerful computers available today.
 2. Uintah Infrastructure.
-The Uintah open-source software framework was originally created at the University of Utah DOE Center for the Simulation of Accidental Fires and Explosions (C-SAFE) [14,38,37].
-Uintah has since been used to solve a variety of challenging fluid, solid, and fluid-structure interaction problems from a variety of domains described in [8], such as angiogenesis, tissue engineering, green urban modeling, blast-wave simulation, semi-conductor design and multi-scale materials research.
+The Uintah software framework originated in the University of Utah DOE Center for the Simulation of Accidental Fires and Explosions (C-SAFE) [15, 40, 39].
+Uintah has since been used to solve a variety of challenging fluid, solid, and fluid-structure interaction problems from a variety of domains described in [9], such as angiogenesis, tissue engineering, green urban modeling, blast-wave simulation, semi-conductor design and multi-scale materials research.
+Uintah's open-source license (MIT License) encourages community development and contributions from a variety of discplines for both non-commercial and commercial areas.